 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Group performance materiality was set at 70% of Group materiality for the 2022 audit (2021: 70%).
-In determining performance materiality, we considered the quality of the control environment including that present at the administrator, Apex Fund and Corporate Services (Guernsey) Limited based on its ISAE 3402 report as well as our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods
+Group performance materiality was set at 70% of Group materiality for the 2023 audit (2022: 70%).
+In determining performance materiality, we considered the following factors:

+• the quality of the control environment and whether we were able to rely on controls, and

+• our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.